tekowalsky/Azure-Providers/README.md

 ## Purpose

-This workflow collects Azure resource provider and resource type lists from the Microsoft Azure ARM schema repository and matches them to Hashicorp Azurerm provider schemas.
-This is a small convenience project to gather and match the most current versions automatically.
+This is a small convenience project to check Terraform provider support for currently available Azure resource types.
+This workflow collects Azure resource provider and resource type lists from the Microsoft Azure ARM schema repository and matches them to Hashicorp Azurerm provider schemas from Hashicorp repositories.

 ## Output